SamStuckey/VimAid/README.md

 nnoremap <C-a> :Aid<CR>
 ```

-This mapping allows you to use `Ctrl + A` to quickly close the modal and return to your normal workflow, avoiding the default key sequence.
+These two mappings allows you to use `Ctrl + a` to quickly open and close the modal (without loosing your chat history) and return to your normal workflow, avoiding the default key sequence.

 You can replace `<C-a>` with any key combination of your choice to suit your preferences.